top of page

 “I want to go back down,” she called out, her voice small.

+Then, something happened.
 A little girl, about Journey’s age, stopped beside her at the top.
 “It’s really fun,” she said with a grin.
 “You should try it!”

 She sat down on her mat.
-She grabbed the handles.
-She took a deep breath.
+She grabbed the handles and took a deep breath.
+And then—she let go.

-For the rest of the afternoon, she didn’t just go down that one slide—she went down every single slide in the park.
-At least 40 times.
+For the rest of the afternoon, she didn't just go down that one slide.
+She went down every single slide in the park—at least 40 times.

-As I watched Journey race up the stairs and launch herself down slide after slide, I realized something: fear only lasts until we do the thing that scares us.
+As I watched Journey race up the stairs and launch herself down slide after slide, I realized something.
+Fear only lasts until we do the thing that scares us.

-But once we do?
-That’s where freedom is.
+But once we do, that’s where freedom is.

 Journey walked into the slide park unsure and afraid.
-She left fearless.
-Not because the slides got smaller, but because she got braver.
+She left fearless—not because the slides got smaller, but because she got braver.
+That’s the power of doing hard things.

 Comments